hgonomeg/bansu/README.md

 Returns:
 * `201 Created` on success
 * `400 Bad Request` on input validation error
+* `503 Service Unavailable` if the server is currently at capacity and is unable to handle your request
 * `500 Internal Server Error` on all other kinds of errors

 ### WEBSOCKET (HTTP GET) `/ws/{job_id}`